Uncertainty-Aware AB3DMOT by Variational 3D Object Detection: Uncertainty-aware 3D Object Tracking

 TANet \cite{liu2019tanet} is a pillar-based 3D Object Detection model that improves PointPillars by introducing the Triple Attention module to extract better pillar (voxel) features and by using the Coarse-to-Fine fully convolutional network to process the voxel pseudo image and generate the bounding box predictions.
 TANet is an anchor-based method \cite{shaoqing2015fasterrcnn}, which means that the output from the Coarse-to-Fine network is a voxel-wise prediction with position and sizes predicted as offsets from the corresponding anchor.
 This output is then processed by a Non-maximum-suppression module to select the most likely boxes and decoded based on the anchors to create the final 3D bounding boxes.

-We train a Variational TANet (VTANet) by replacing the fully convolutional Coarse-to-Fine module with a Variational Neural Network (VNN) \cite{oleksiienko2022vnn, oleksiienko2022vnntorchjax} based version of it.
+We create a Variational TANet (VTANet) model by replacing the fully convolutional Coarse-to-Fine module with a Variational Neural Network (VNN) \cite{oleksiienko2022vnn, oleksiienko2022vnntorchjax} based version of it.
 The training is performed using the same loss function and training procedure, except we use multiple model samples per each data input and train for the mean of the predictions of all samples.
+The structure of the proposed method is shown in Fig. \ref{fig:uaab3dmot}.
+Variational Neural Networks are selected as the choice of uncertainty estimation method because they have shown to achieve high uncertainty quality, low memory consumption and ease of application to an existing model architecture \cite{oleksiienko2022vnn}.

 We propose two ways for the VTANet model to provide its estimated uncertainty to the subsequent tracker.
 The first, namely internal, way computes mean and variance of predictions of the Variational Coarse-to-Fine network and provides the variance through the decoding stage by treating the values as Gaussian random variables.
 The outputs of the CNN are voxel-wise in the form of $(x, y, z, w, l, h, r)$ with respect to an anchor of the same data format, where $(x, y, z)$ is the relative position vector, $(w, l, h)$ is the relative size vector and $r$ is the relative rotation angle.
 For a set of predictions from $(x_i, y_i, z_i, w_i, l_i, h_i, r_i), i \in [1, S]$, where $S$ is the number of samples, we compute the mean prediction $(m_x, m_y, m_z, m_w, m_l, m_h, m_r)$ and the corresponding variance $(v_x, v_y, v_z, v_w, v_l, v_h, v_r)$.
 The anchor $(x_a, y_a, z_a, w_a, l_a, h_a, r_a)$ that corresponds to the prediction is used to create the decoded predictions $(\hat{x}, \hat{y}, \hat{z}, \hat{w}, \hat{l}, \hat{h}, \hat{r})$ as follows: